Vehicle Breakdown call out + replacement battery supply & mobile fitting at a competitive price !

 In use, the vehicle battery is recharged by generator either engine driven alternator or dynamo whilst the engine is running.

-The charging voltage must be slightly above the battery voltage, for example a 12 volt car battery would be recharged at around 13.5 volts.
+The battery charging voltage must be controlled by a voltage regulator at slightly above the battery system voltage, for example a 12 volt car battery would be recharged at around 13.5 volts.

 Alternative additional methods exist of recharging vehicle batteries whilst a vehicle is moving including regenerative braking as used in modern hybrid vehicles.